UCSoftware/glassfrog-js/README.md

 ## [POST](docs/POST.md)

-These function push data to GlassFrog and create new objects with POST HTTP requests.
+These functions push data to GlassFrog and create new objects with POST HTTP requests.

 ## [PATCH](docs/PATCH.md)

-These function modify existing data on GlassFrog with PATCH HTTP requests.
+These functions modify existing data on GlassFrog with PATCH HTTP requests.

 ## [DELETE](docs/DELETE.md)